cpg/spell/README.md

 this program entry point has three modes of operation:
   - generate words (with -g)
   - consume and check words from stdin (with -c)
-  - interactive. type the word crank to start generating and checking forver
+  - interactive. type the word crank to start generating and checking forever

 (C) 2012, Carlos Puchol <cpg at rocketmail dot com>